nikcleju/SDP_Course/Labs/L07_FilterImplementationStateSpace_Octave.md

 	c.
 Draw the the type I and type II state-space implementations of this system, as well as the direct form II implementation

+1. Using the Octave software, use the `ellip()` function to design one of the following filters:

+    a.
+A low-pass IIR filter of order 4, with cutoff frequency of 6kHz at a sampling frequency of 8kHz;
+    a.
+A high-pass IIR filter of order 4, with cutoff frequency of 2.5kHz at a sampling frequency of 8kHz;
+    a.
+A band-pass IIR filter of order 4, with passband between 0.5kHz and 5.5kHz at a sampling frequency of 8kHz;
-1. Using the Octave software, use the `ellip()` function to design a stopband filter of order 4, elliptic type, with stop band between 1kHz and 3kHz, at a sampling frequency of 8kHz.
+    a.
+A stop-band IIR filter of order 4, with stop band between 1kHz and 3kHz, at a sampling frequency of 8kHz.

     Name the coefficient vectors `b` and `a`.

 4. In Octave, implement a function `filter_stsp(b, a, x)` which filters a signal `x` with the filter defined by the coefficients `b` and `a`.
 Implementation shall follow the type I state-space equations in matrix form.